BOARD OF DIRECTORS DIVERSITY AND MEMBER SELECTION POLICY

 3. Aims in Selecting Candidates

-The selection of candidates for director shall start with an analysis of the needs of the Company and of the other entities of the Group, which must be carried out by the Board of Directors with the advice of the Appointments Committee.
+The selection of candidates for director of the Company shall start with an analysis of its needs, which must be carried out by the Board of Directors with the advice of the Appointments Committee.

 4. Sources for the Identification of Candidates

-The performance of executive duties within the Group, as well as duties as a director of the companies of the Group, especially of country subholding companies and of head of business companies, provides a deep understanding of the activities and internal operations thereof, which facilitates the rapid inclusion of the persons holding such positions into the dynamics of the operations of the Company's Board of Directors.
+The performance of executive duties at the companies of the Group, as well as duties as a director thereof, especially of country subholding companies and of head of business companies, provides a deep understanding of the activities that are carried out within the boundary of the Group and of its internal operations, which facilitates the rapid inclusion of the persons holding such positions into the dynamics of the operations of the Company’s Board of Directors.
 In turn, it provides first-hand knowledge of their skills, work capacity, commitment to the position and potential to provide value.

-For all of the foregoing reasons, candidates who have prior experience within the Group will be given preference in the selection of directors, based on the following criteria:
+For all of the foregoing reasons, candidates who have prior experience within the other companies of the Group shall be given preference in the selection of directors of the Company, based on the following criteria:

 a) the identification of candidates for executive director shall first take into account management personnel who have been linked to the Company or other companies of the Group for at least five years.

-b) the selection of candidates for independent director shall first consider external directors of companies in which the Group has an interest.
+b) the selection of candidates for independent director shall first consider external directors of companies of the Group.

 In both cases, in the absence of suitable candidates or when circumstances so justify, as acknowledged by the Appointments Committee, other profiles shall be evaluated.

-For purposes of complying with the provisions of this section, the appointment of the external directors of the companies in which the Group has an interest shall take into account the provisions of this Policy, and particularly the goals described in sections 5, 6 and 7 below.
+For purposes of contributing to compliance with the provisions of this section, the appointment of the external directors of the companies of the Group shall endeavour to take into account the provisions of this Policy, and particularly the goals described in sections 5, 6 and 7 below, as well as the specifically applicable provisions of the countries, sectors and jurisdictions in effect at any time.

 5. Conditions to Be Satisfied by the Candidates

-The selection process shall promote a search for candidates with knowledge and experience in the main countries and sectors in which the Group does or will do business.
+A search for profiles with knowledge and experience in the main countries and sectors in which the companies of the Group do or will do business shall be promoted in the process of selecting candidates for director of the Company.

 All candidates for director of the Company must be respectable and qualified persons, widely recognised for their expertise, competence, experience, qualifications, training, availability and commitment to their duties.
 They must also have sufficient knowledge of the Spanish and English languages to be able to perform their duties.